-During the past 40 years, we have distinguished ourselves as a premier environmental services company with a well-earned reputation for rigorous and objective science, effective project management, and strong safety programs.
-In addition to our long-term private sector clients, we have worked effectively for many years with state, federal, and municipal resource agencies and with Alaska Native entities and communities.
-We also have extensive experience working on teams with other firms and institutions and in recent years have taken on prime contractor responsibilities for large multidisciplinary projects.
-Our strong reputation and our ability to work successfully with diverse partners and stakeholders provide exceptional value to our clients.
+Over the past 40 years, we have distinguished ourselves as a premier environmental services company and have earned a sterling reputation for rigorous and reliable scientific research, effective project management, and strong safety programs.
+In addition to our long-term private sector clients, we work with state, federal, and municipal resource agencies, and with Alaska Native entities and communities, functioning effectively as both a prime contractor and a subcontractor.
+Our ability to work successfully with diverse partners and stakeholders provides exceptional value to our clients.

 Our President and Board Chair Steve Murphy has been at the helm of ABR since 2002.
 Steve is supported by an active Board of Directors, an experienced administrative staff, and three discipline-specific managers.
-This team is focused on providing exceptional services to our clients and on supporting our Senior Scientists, who serve as Principal Investigators and Project Managers on all of our projects.
-Most of our 23 Senior Scientists (6 PhDs, 17 Masters degrees) have more than 20 years of experience at ABR, and they represent the face of ABR to our clients and the diverse array of stakeholders involved in many of our projects.
-Our 300+ peer-reviewed publications authored or co-authored by our scientists are testimonials to the quality of our work, our scientific leadership, and our ability to produce high quality scientific reports.
+This team focuses on serving our clients and supporting senior scientists who serve as Principal Investigators and Project Managers on all of our projects.
+ABR’s 300+ peer-reviewed publications authored or co-authored by these scientists are testimonials to the quality of our work, our scientific leadership, and our ability to produce high quality scientific reports.

-ABR currently is recruiting and developing a new generation of leaders in business and science.
-Outstanding talent within our ranks gives us reason to be very confident about the future of ABR in new and valuable services.
-Bright and energetic scientists with advanced skill sets and a mastery of rapidly changing technologies also have allowed us to expand our current suite of services in rapidly changing markets, while also retaining the institutional knowledge of decades of experience.
+Our goal of developing a new generation of leaders in both business and science compliments our transition to full employee ownership.
+Bright and energetic scientists with advanced skill sets and a mastery of rapidly changing technologies is allowing us to expand our suite of services and keep pace with rapidly changing markets, while also retaining the institutional knowledge of decades of experience.

-ABR has always engaged in business practices that support a triple bottom line philosophy: economic viability, environmental stewardship, and social responsibility.
-We have been leaders in promoting these business practices for nearly 40 years, including donating ~7.5% of our annual profits to charities, investing our retirement account in Socially Responsible Investments (SRI), sponsoring and compensating our employees in many of their non-profit ventures, and compensating employees who carpool or use alternative transportation to commute to work.
+We have always engaged in business practices that support a triple bottom line philosophy: economic viability, environmental stewardship, and social responsibility, and we have expressed this philosophy in many ways over the years, including by donating 7-8% of our annual profits to charities, participating in Socially Responsible Investments, sponsoring our employees in individual non-profit ventures, and compensating employees who carpool or use alternative transportation to commute to work.

-We also have been at the forefront of carbon accounting since 2005, whereby we annually measure our carbon footprint and then self-impose a “tax” to mitigate our carbon emissions.
-Examples of how we have mitigated our carbon footprint have included investing in a Windfarm with Native Energy in South Dakota, methane separation on dairy farms and landfills in western states, purchasing solar panels for a school in Fairbanks, Alaska, and providing a rebate to employees who purchase hybrid vehicles.
+We also practice carbon accounting, whereby we annually measure our carbon footprint then self-impose a “tax” to mitigate our carbon emissions.
+Examples of how we have mitigated our carbon footprint include investing in a wind farm with Native Energy in South Dakota and methane separation on dairy farms and landfills, and by purchasing solar panels for a school in Fairbanks, Alaska.

-Our interest in maintaining strong connections in the communities where we live and work is a strong component of our triple bottom line.
-Combined with our environmental stewardship initiatives we are proud to spread the message that good corporate citizenship in the form socially and environmentally responsible business practices is not at odds with economic success.
-These values will continue to be an integral part of our future.
+Our passion for maintaining strong connections in the communities where we live and work is a strong component of our triple bottom line.
+Combined with our environmental stewardship initiatives, we are proud to spread the message that good corporate citizenship, through socially and environmentally responsible business practices, is not at odds with economic success but ensures long-term sustainability instead.